 - Make it viral.
 Share with your friends and family under #FoodWasteWeekend

 - Make it final: Make a commitment to try one for a month.
-Reward yourself for starting down the journey to less wasted food!
+Award yourself a certificate from FoodWasteWeekend.org/Award for starting down the journey to less wasted food